 The Carbon Sequestration Project (CSP-phase III) is a multi-purpose initiative devised to mainly replicate two-decade-lasting project's model and lessons learned associated with sustainable land management and natural resources restoration nationwide.
 The project working area, land degradation and desertification, is a main global challenge and also a development priority for the Iranian government.
 The major role of socio-economic causes on the phenomena adds to the complexity of its nature when reminds necessity of considering all aspects of the issue in order to approach a consistent solution.
 To meet the purpose, the project has simultaneously addressed ecological and socio-economic problems at the field level which complies with the integrity of globally agreed goals on sustainable development and the Strategies of the Convention to Combat Desertification.
-The project was implemented in 4 sites aims to demonstrate the effectiveness of the development of more effective environmental and NRM policies, restoring degraded natural resources, improving the socio-economic status of local communities and enhance ecosystem resilience and services.
+The project was implemented in 4 sites aims to demonstrate the effectiveness of the model in new arid sites as well as a site in humid Hyrcanian zone when contributing to the development of more effective environmental and NRM policies, restoring degraded natural resources, improving the socio-economic status of local communities and enhance ecosystem resilience and services.